-3.3.1 Origin and Nature
+3.3.1 Origin and nature

 Icebergs are a common feature of Arctic waters, along the Labrador coast, and on the Grand Banks of Newfoundland.
-Icebergs (Figure 20) differ from sea ice in that they are formed from fresh-water ice originally on land.
+Icebergs (figure 19) differ from sea ice in that they are formed from fresh-water ice originally on land.
 They form when pieces of glacier ice break off or calve into the sea.

-Figure 20 Photograph of a pinnacled iceberg (Photo courtesy of Canadian Ice Service)
+Figure 19 - Photograph of a pinnacled iceberg (photo courtesy of CIS)

 A second type of floating glacial ice is created when fragments calve from ice shelves along the northern coast of Greenland and the Arctic Archipelago, particularly Ellesmere Island.
-The floating pieces of ice are known as ice islands (Figure 21).
+The floating pieces of ice are known as ice islands (figure 20).
 They are mainly found in the Arctic Ocean, Beaufort Sea, and channels of the Archipelago and the eastern Arctic.

-Figure 21 Photograph of an ice island (Photo courtesy of Canadian Ice Service)
+Figure 20 - Photograph of an ice island (photo courtesy of CIS)

 Almost all icebergs found along the east coast of Canada originate from the glaciers of west Greenland.
 Most of the active glaciers along the west Greenland coast are located between Smith Sound and Disko Bay.
 Melville Bay, from Cape York to Upernavik, is a major source of icebergs; it is estimated that 19 active glaciers produce 10,000 icebergs annually.
 A second area of importance is Northeast Bay, including Karrats and Umanak Fiords, where about 5,000-8,000 icebergs are calved from 10 major glaciers each year.
-Disko Bay also produces a small number of icebergs from two glaciers.
+Disko Bay also produces a small number of icebergs from 2 glaciers.